Impacts of the Client Data Act on Kanta Services

 The denials of consent set up by a client must also be taken into account when data is being shared outside of Kanta

-The Client Data Act obliges all public and private social welfare service providers to join the Client Data Archive for Social Welfare Services.
+The Client Data Act obliges all public and private social welfare service providers to join the Client Data Repository for Social Welfare Services.
 Social welfare service providers must deploy the Kanta Services within the transition periods.

 Sharing of social welfare client data